Freeze Thaw Weathering and Degradation: The Effect on Road Pavements

 How Tensar solutions can help

-Building in resilience By incorporating Tensar InterAx geogrid above the subgrade surface to stabilise the subbase layer in new construction, the pavement stiffness is increased and the weakened subgrade protected during the spring thaw period.
+By incorporating Tensar InterAx geogrid above the subgrade surface to stabilise the subbase layer in new construction, the pavement stiffness is increased and the weakened subgrade protected during the spring thaw period.

-Reducing the cost of reconstruction where pavements have failed due to severe thaw weakening of the subgrade, Tensar InterAx geogrid can be incorporated into the reconstruction to avoid the need for deep excavation of weak subgrade soils.
+Where pavements have failed due to severe thaw weakening of the subgrade, Tensar InterAx geogrid can be incorporated into the reconstruction to avoid the need for deep excavation of weak subgrade soils.

-Improving the life of asphalt overlays – Where pavement surfaces have cracked due to frost heave and an overlay is planned, Tensar Asphalt Interlayer products can be employed to increase the life of the overlay by reinforcing the overlay to delay further cracking.
+Where pavement surfaces have cracked due to frost heave and an overlay is planned, Tensar Asphalt Interlayer products can be employed to increase the life of the overlay by reinforcing the overlay to delay further cracking.

 Next Steps